How to obtain process control data

-Complex processes will consequently show higher risks of failure with respect to end product quality.
-A PAT tool capable of monitoring critical process parameters will significantly lower the risk of failure by providing possibilities to detect any anomaly in real time at an early state, or to adjust process settings automatically to assure the right product quality.
+Complex processes will consequently show higher risks of failure for end-product quality.
+A PAT tool capable of monitoring critical process parameters will significantly lower the risk of failure by providing possibilities to detect any anomaly in real time at an early stage, or to adjust process settings automatically to assure the right product quality.

 Opportunities by PAT

 Although most business cases and arguments to make use of PAT are related to efficiency wins and lowering of risks,

 PAT provides specifically for complex processes and products a unique way to improve the precision of the manufacturing process.

 While for several products, specifications are based on the current performance of the production process, PAT may offer new possibilities to produce at significantly tighter specification limits, which may correspond to better-performing products or other competitive advantages.